-As a result of Russia's action in Crimea, as at the date of this Prospectus, the United States, EU and other countries have imposed sanctions on Russia.
-The scope and level of the sanctions may increase and there is a risk that this may adversely affect the Russian economy and result in a decline in the value and liquidity of Russian securities, a devaluation of the Russian currency and/or a downgrade in Russia's credit rating.
-These sanctions could also lead to Russia taking counter-measures more broadly against Western and other countries.
-Depending on the form of action which may be taken by Russia and other countries, it could become more difficult for the Funds with exposure to Russia to continue investing in Russia and/or to liquidate Russian investments and expatriate funds out of Russia.
+Investments in Russia are currently subject to certain heightened risks with regard to the ownership and custody of securities.
+In Russia, this is evidenced by entries in the books of a company or its registrar (which is neither an agent nor responsible to the Trustee).
+No certificates representing ownership of Russian companies will be held by the Trustee or any correspondent or in an effective central depositary system.
+As a result of this system and the lack of state regulation and enforcement, a Fund could lose its registration and ownership of Russian securities through fraud, negligence or even mere oversight.
+As a result of Russia's actions in Crimea, as at the date of this prospectus, the United States, European Union and other countries has imposed sanctions on Russia.
+The scope and level of the sanctions may increase and there is a risk that this may adversely affect the Russian economy and result in a decline in the value and liquidity on Russian securities, a devaluation of the Russian currency and/or a downgrade in Russia's credit rating.
+These sanctions could also lead to Russia taking counter measures more broadly against Western and other countries.
+Depending on the form of action which may be taken by Russia and other countries, it could become more difficult for the funds with exposure to Russian to continue investing in Russia and/or to liquidate Russian investments and expatriate funds out of Russia.
 Measures taken by the Russian government could include freezing or seizure of Russian assets of European residents which would reduce the value and liquidity of any Russian assets held by the Funds.
-If any of these events were to occur, the Manager may (at its discretion) take such action as they consider to be in the interests of investors in Funds which have investment exposure to Russia, including (if necessary) suspending trading in the Funds (see paragraph 8(g) "Suspension" of the section entitled "Purchase and Redemption of Units" for more details).
+If any of these events were to occur, the directors of the Manager may (at their discretion) take such action as they consider to be in the interests of investors in the Funds which have investment exposure to Russian, including (if necessary) suspending trading in the Funds (see section 12(f) for more details).